merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 Now that we have the file of genome names, the second thing to do is to make sure our FASTA files are properly formatted.
 Fortunately for you, we provided genomes with anvi'o compatible headers.
 If you don't believe me (and you should never believe me, and always check your data), then have a look at them.

-**Exercise 2: Convert all genome FASTA files into anvi'o contigs databases** The next step is to generate {% include ARTIFACT name="contigs-db" text="contigs databases" %} for each of our genomes.
+**Exercise 2: Convert all genome FASTA files into anvi'o contigs databases.**
+The next step is to generate {% include ARTIFACT name="contigs-db" text="contigs databases" %} for each of our genomes.
 Can you figure out how to adapt the example BASH loop above to do this?
 Try it yourself, then check the answer in the Show/Hide box below.

 <details markdown="1"><summary>Show/Hide  Answer to Exercise 2: how to run `anvi-gen-contigs-database` in a loop </summary>